-Increasing access to health services was a key concern of the PHA, and the agency developed and implemented strategies to provide residents with access to on-site Covid-19 testing.
+Increasing access to health services was a key concern of the PHA, and the agency developed and implemented strategies to provide residents with access to on-site Covid-19 testing and vaccination clinics.
 PHA shared these strategies and mentored other PHAs in the area as they developed testing programs for their communities.
-Through partnerships with the RI National Guard, the Rhode Island Department of Health, and Lifespan Healthcare and collaboration among all PHA departments, PHA designed and implemented large-scale testing events in which 2,942 tests were administered through 1/21/21.
-Although these tests were administered primarily to residents, employees and community members were also able to access testing.
-The testing program has been successful due to the extensive outreach to residents by staff and support for residents post-testing in cases where a resident tested positive.
-This testing program continues in calendar 2021 and PHA is exploring an expansion of existing partnerships and establishing new ones to bring vaccination initiatives on-site for PHA residents, particularly for elders and persons with pre-existing health conditions.
+Through partnerships with the RI National Guard, the Rhode Island Department of Health, Lifespan Healthcare, RI Disaster Medical Assistance Team/Medical Reserve Corps, Walgreen's, CVS, and collaboration among all PHA departments, PHA designed and implemented large-scale testing and vaccination clinics in which 4,774 tests and 1,786 vaccine doses were administered through 3/18/21.
+Although these tests and vaccines were administered primarily to residents of elderly and disabled developments, employees and community members were also able access the clinics: 814 residents, 137 PHA employees and 11 vaccination clinic volunteers have been vaccinated as of 3/18/21.

+The testing and vaccination program has been successful due to the extensive outreach to residents by staff, support for residents post-testing in cases where a resident tested positive, and dissemination of information that serves to address vaccination hesitancy and dispel myths about vaccines.
+This testing and vaccination program will continue in calendar 2021 and PHA is exploring an expansion of existing partnerships and establishing new ones to bring vaccination initiatives on-site to family developments.

 The PHA forged a partnership with the RI Department of Health to bring the Crush Covid Campaign, an initiative designed to provide children and families with PPE and Covid-19 prevention information, to all its family developments.
 PHA staff created and delivered over 600 Crush Covid gift bags resulting in the distribution of over 15,000 protective masks to parents and children.
-In addition to the Crush Covid Campaign, the State of RI provided the PHA with 10,000 KN95 facemasks which staff will distribute to high risk residents in January and February of 2021.
+In addition to the Crush Covid Campaign, the State of RI provided the PHA with 10,000 KN95 facemasks which staff will distribute to high-risk residents in vaccination clinics in early 2021.